nctrung10/music-player/README.md

 # Music Player
-A simple music player built by HTML, CSS, Javascript.
+A simple music player is built with HTML, CSS, Javascript.

 Visit the page: https://nctrung10.github.io/music-player/